An exploration of low crossing and chiral cosmetic bands with grid diagrams: Methods and results

 \section{Methods and results}

-Our computational exploration was achieved by using software in~\cite{repo}, based on GridPyM~\cite{gridpym}, see Software and data availability. \\Here we focus on the $43$ knots with crossing numbers $\le 8$ (up to mirroring, and including connected sums).
+Our computational exploration was achieved by using software in~\cite{repo}, based on GridPyM~\cite{gridpym}, see Software and data availability (Section~\ref{sec:data_availability}). \\Here we focus on the $43$ knots with crossing numbers $\le 8$ (up to mirroring, and including connected sums).
 Note that all these knots have grid number $\le 10$.

 For every chiral representative (up to orientation) of the knot types considered, we select grid diagrams minimising the grid number.
 We then randomise each of these seed configurations by applying a customisable amount of random grid moves.
 This is achieved by using the \texttt{scramble\_grid} function on GridPyM.
+This function takes as input a grid diagram $G$ and a positive integer $m$.
+The output is a new grid diagram, representing the same knot type as $G$, obtained by applying a sequence of $m$ random Cromwell moves.
+For a detailed description of the function and for GridPym's documentation see~\cite{gridpym}.

-In a standard run, we apply $1000$ different moves a total of $400$ times for each seed configuration, yielding a collection of complex and high-grid number diagrams, see Figure~\ref{fig:stats_on_grids}.
+In a standard run, for each seed configuration $G$, we compute $400$ different randomisations by applying the \texttt{scramble\_grid} function with $m = 1000$.
+This yields a collection of $400$ complex and high-grid number diagrams, see Figure~\ref{fig:stats_on_grids}.
+Once this collection is created, we search for all the possible non-coherent band attachments in each of the $400$ generated diagrams.
+We do this by following the built-in methodology explained in Section~\ref{sec:grids}, using GridPym's functions, see Section~\ref{sec:data_availability}, and~\cite{repo, gridpym} for a complete description and further documentation.
 On average, this results in performing over $32,000$ band attachments per seed configuration, per run.
 The number of runs we performed varied depending on the knot type.